Río de la Plata Basin: Dams

-There are several hydroelectric dams operating in the basin, among them the second largest operating facility in the world, Itaipu, shared between Paraguay and Brazil on the Paraná River; the 21st, Ilha Solteira Dam in Brazil, on the Paraná; the 25th, the Yacyretá Dam shared between Paraguay and Argentina, also on the Paraná; and the 53rd, the Itumbiara Dam in Brazil on the Paranaíba River.
+There are several hydroelectric dams operating in the basin, among them the third largest operating facility in the world, Itaipu, shared between Paraguay and Brazil on the Paraná River; the 21st, Ilha Solteira Dam in Brazil, on the Paraná; the 25th, the Yacyretá Dam shared between Paraguay and Argentina, also on the Paraná; and the 53rd, the Itumbiara Dam in Brazil on the Paranaíba River.

 Also on the Paranaíba in Brazil are the Emborcação and São Simão dams.
 On the Paraná in Brazil also are the Engineer Souza Dias and the Engineer Sérgio Motta dams.

-On the Grande River in Brazil are the Água Vermelha, Furnas, Peixotos, Marimbondo, Luiz Barreto, Jaguara, and Volta Grande dams.
+On the Grande River in Brazil are the Água Vermelha, Furnas, Peixoto, Marimbondo, Luiz Barreto, Jaguara, and Volta Grande dams.

 On the Iguazu river in Brazil are the Bento Munhoz, Ney Braga, José Richa, Salto Santiago, and Salto Osório hydroelectric power plants.
 On the Pelotas river in Brazil, it is the Machadinho Hydroelectric Power Plant.

 The Salto Grande Dam is on the Uruguay River and it is shared between Uruguay and Argentina.
 Also on the Uruguay River but in Brazilian territory is the Itá Hydroelectric Power Plant.

 On the Negro River, in Uruguay, there are the Rincon del Bonete or Gabriel Terra Reservoir, and the Baygorria and Constitucion dams.